Quantum Error Mitigation by Pauli Check Sandwiching: Methods

 \subsection{Protocol for Finding Checks Quickly}

 While checks always exist for a given $U$, in practice it is difficult to directly compute $\tilde{C}_1$ from Eq.~\eqref{eq:multiLayerConditionOnChecks1} for a given $\tilde{C}_2$.
 Here we introduce our searching protocol for the \textit{efficient PCS protocol} for determining the check pairs quickly and without matrix multiplication.
+Note that this protocol can fail to find any checks or may not find the desired number of checks.
+This can happen when the circuit contains many non-Clifford gates.
 We refer to the checks searching protocol as the \textit{finding checks protocol}.
 For our implementation, we constrained $\tilde{C}_1$ and $\tilde{C}_2$ to be in the Pauli group.
 We leave the potential searching protocol of a non-Pauli $\tilde{C}_1$ for future work.

 The goal is to determine the gates comprising $\tilde C_1$ from a given $\tilde C_2\in\mathcal{P}_n$ and a given $U$.
 Instead of performing matrix multiplication, we transpile the input circuit to an equivalent circuit that uses the gate set $\{\xgate, \ygate, \rzgate, \phasegate, \hgate, \cnotgate\}$ and perform lookups of the commutation relations.
 This method applies to circuits consisting of Clifford $+$ arbitrary diagonal gates, which is a universal gate set since diagonal gates contain the gate $T$.